nadiemedicejose/nadiemedicejose/README.md

 📆 (May 10th — June 16th, 2021)

-😺 In this Certification, I learned how to style websites quickly applying mobile-first approach using Bootstrap, add logic to CSS styles and extend them with SASS, create powerful Single Page Applications (SPAs) with React and Redux for building reusable, component-driven user interfaces and share data across different components.
+😺 In this Certification, I learned how to style websites quickly applying mobile-first approach using Bootstrap, add logic to CSS styles and extend them with SASS, create powerful SPAs (*Single Page Applications*) with React and Redux for building reusable, component-driven user interfaces and share data across different components.

 Finally, I build 5 projects to put these skills, principles and concepts to work.